 Danny: GYAAAH!! [gets blasted into ground]

 Tucker: Maybe we could come back during visiting hours....
 Or, you know, not at all.

-- In an episode of My Little Pony: Friendship Is Magic, the Cutie Mark Crusaders experience this when Twilight Sparkle doesn't want them getting into the library.
+- My Little Pony: Friendship Is Magic: In "Ponyville Confidential", the Cutie Mark Crusaders experience walking snout-first into an invisible force field (all three of them one by one, because of delayed reactions) when Twilight Sparkle doesn't want them getting into the library.